 Fabriano traditional sausage is made with chunks of beef shoulder and bacon.

 Salami made of finely ground lean meat and strips of lard; dried over a fire 3 to 4 days.

-The Soppressato di fegato di Fabriano is produced with portions of meat from the shoulder, cheek, liver and bacon.
+The Soppressata di fegato di Fabriano is produced with portions of meat from the shoulder, cheek, liver, and bacon.

-The Soppressato tradizionale di Fabriano is made with chunks of meat shoulder, at least 55% by weight, the remainder is provided by lard and bacon.
+The Soppressata tradizionale di Fabriano is made with chunks of meat shoulder, at least 55% by weight, the remainder is provided by lard and bacon.